 3. Resistance to Hydrocarbon Lubricants and Fuels

-Neither natural rubber nor silicone have great resistance to hydrocarbon lubricants and fuels.
+Hydrocarbons and fuels have significant impact on both silicone and natural.
 Nonetheless, silicone displays a broader chemical resistance in comparison to rubber.
 This makes it a better option in chemical sealing applications.

 4. Tear and Tensile Strength